arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-business/contend.md

 Thus, the only role with full permissions is the Admin, which basically corresponds to the owner of the Arduino Cloud for Business plan.

 In addition, we add a Service Account, which should be the one dedicated to the creation and maintenance of API Keys Tokens.
-We recommend to have at least one Service Account for each Shared Space and link it to a non-personal email account.
-In this way, API Keys do not risk to get lost by a specific user.
+We recommend having at least one Service Account for each Shared Space and linking it to a non-personal email account.
+In this way, API Keys do not risk getting lost by a specific user.

 ##### Add A New Member

-In order to add a new member, click on **ADD MEMBER** in the top right hand corner.
+In order to add a new member, click on **ADD MEMBER** in the top right-hand corner.

 ![Add a new member](assets/members-home.png "Add a new member")